Steps to exporting

 Exporting beef to Australia under a food control plan

-If you export beef products to Australia under a food control plan (FCP), you must apply to MPI for approval.
-Complete the application form and return to MPI.
+- apply to MPI for approval.
+Complete the FA3 application form and return it to MPI.

-Information about exporting beef products are in the documents:
+Information about exporting beef products is in this document:

 Exporting organic products